VirtoCommerce/vc-module-search/README.md

 This provider stores documents in the cloud search service <a href="https://azure.microsoft.com/en-us/services/search/" target="_blank">Azure Search</a>.
 * **server** is the name of the search service instance in your Azure account (https://SERVICENAME.search.windows.net).
 * **key** is the primary or secondary admin key for this search service.
-* **scope** is a commont name (prefix) of all indexes.
-Each document type is stored in a seaprate index.
+* **scope** is a common name (prefix) of all indexes.
+Each document type is stored in a separate index.
 Full index name is `scope-documenttype`.
 One search service can serve multiple indexes.

 ### Elasticsearch
 ```